Datapyaddict/udacity-project-data-modeling-with-postgres/README.md

 Once the postgre `studentdb` database and `student` user are created, run the scripts in the following order :
 > 1. run `create_tables.py` in the terminal in order to create the database `sparkifydb` if it does not exists, and drop/create the tables.
 This script is run once.
 > 2. run `etl.py` in the terminal in order to load JSON files and insert data into tables.
-> 3. Run the jupyter notebook `test.ipynb` in order to control the correct data insertion.
-It contains a query that should return 1 row with non null values `songid` and `artistid` in the fact table, based on the dataset provided in the repository.
+> 3. run the jupyter notebook `test.ipynb` in order to control the correct data insertion.
+> 4. run `controls_and_analytics.ipynb` to get some analytics on the database.

 **<u>Important</u>** : Each time the notebooks `test.ipynb` or `etl.ipynb`are run, remember to restart/shutdown them to close the connection to your database.
 Otherwise, you won't be able to run your code in create_tables.py, etl.py, since you can't make multiple connections to the same database.